Az7y/Portfolio/README.md

 ## 🧠 Current Learning Journey

 🎓 **Master's in Applied Cybersecurity**
-Queen’s University Belfast
-*Graduated with Second-Class Honours and received a merit-based scholarship*
+*Graduated with Second-Class Honours and received a merit-based scholarship in 2020*

 📘 **Google Cybersecurity Professional Certificate (Coursera)**
 *Currently pursuing (2025)*
 This program is helping me build a strong foundation in:
+- Conducting security audits
 - Security information and event management (SIEM)
 - Network security
 - Incident detection and response